 After gaining knowledge and exposure to networking, system administration and programming, it may is beneficial to attain certifications in any of the core areas where the IT professional seeks to gain expertise.

 For example, there are globally recognized information security career path certifications, security, and programming.
 Some of the popular ones are CCNP Security (Cisco Certified Network Professional Security) and CCNA by Cisco.
-They validate the skills of the network engineer in deploying and managing firewalls, virtual private networks, and intrusion prevention/detection systems.
-CCNA (Cisco Certified Network Associate) is a stamp of competence for the engineers in installation, operation, troubleshooting of networked organizations.
+They validate the network engineer’s skills in deploying and managing firewalls, virtual private networks, and intrusion prevention/detection systems.
+CCNA (Cisco Certified Network Associate) is a stamp of competence for the engineers in installing, operation, and troubleshooting networked organizations.

 In systems administration, Microsoft Certified Solution Expert (MCSE), Linux Professional Institute Certification (LPIC), Red Hat Certified Engineer (RHCE), VCP6 –DCV (VM Ware Certified Professional 6 Data Server) and CompTIA Server + are the top-rated ones.

-For programming and developer skills, there is the Oracle Certified Java programmer for the discerning to go up higher in the career.
+There is the Oracle Certified Java programmer for the discerning to go up higher in the career for programming and developer skills.

 Certified Ethical Hacker & Certified Penetration Tester

-Once you have mastered the basic computer knowledge and skills, got exposure to working on networking, programming and system administration, then it’s time to build up your interest and expertise in hacking and penetration testing.
+Once you have mastered the basic computer knowledge and skills, got exposure to networking, programming, and system administration, it’s time to build up your interest and expertise in hacking and penetration testing.

 You can become an ethical hacker by gaining skills to identify the loopholes in websites, networks to evaluate how secure their system is.
 They employ the same techniques and strategy as a hacker does to intrude into a system.

-Penetration testing is closely allied to hacking and is used to gain access to a system without passwords, data, usernames or other resources but with the knowledge the owner of the system or website.
+Penetration testing is closely allied to hacking and is used to gain access to a system without passwords, data, usernames or other resources but with the knowledge of the owner of the system or website.
 Their success depends on finding vulnerabilities in the system.
-The highest certification in ethical hacking is provided by International Council of E-commerce Consultants Inc. USA (EC-Council) known as Certified Ethical Hacker (CEH) The institute conducts courses and does the certification which is highly valued in the industry.
+The highest certification in ethical hacking is provided by the International Council of E-commerce Consultants Inc. USA (EC-Council), known as Certified Ethical Hacker (CEH).
+The institute conducts courses and does the certification, which is highly valued in the industry.

-There are several hacking and penetration tools available and information security career path experts need to intelligently deploy it to find vulnerabilities in a system.
+There are several hacking and penetration tools available, and information security career path experts need to deploy them to find vulnerabilities in a system intelligently.
 Since each cloud, website, server management, TCP/IP protocols vary from organization to organization.

 Build a laboratory

-Daniel Miessler, a San Francisco Bay area-based information security career path technology professional opines that it is good to have a laboratory set up at home where the IS professional can start building his projects.
-It should ideally have the real server with VM are or VPS systems online (Linode, Digital Ocean).
-There are many things that can be installed on the lab such as proxy server, Kali Linux, build a website on Windows, set up an OpenBSD box, have a DNS server with DJBDNS.
+Daniel Miessler, a San Francisco Bay area-based information security career path technology professional, opines that it is good to have a laboratory set up at home where the IS professional can start building his projects.
+Ideally, it should have a real server with VM or VPS systems online (Linode, Digital Ocean).
+Many things can be installed on the lab, such as a proxy server, Kali Linux, build a website on Windows, set up an OpenBSD box, and have a DNS server with DJBDNS.

 The lab is the breeding ground for projects – the first step is to identify a problem, find a solution and develop the tools required for it.